emilyriehl/yoneda/src/simplicial-hott/5-segal-types.md

         )))
       (horn A x y z f g)

--- [RS17, Theorem 5.5]; these notions are equivalent, not just logically equivalent, because they are both propositions over A
+-- [RS17, Theorem 5.5] proves that both notions of Segal types are logically equivalent.
 #def isSegal-iff-isSegal'
   (A : U)                       -- A type.
   : iff (isSegal A) (isSegal' A)